alalbux/quick-knowledge-ramda/README.md

 ### all
 `(a → Boolean) → [a] → Boolean`
-Parameters
-fn
-The predicate function.
- list
-The array to consider.
-Returns

-Boolean `true` if the predicate is satisfied by every element, `false` otherwise.
-Returns true if all elements of the list match the predicate, false if there are any that don't.

-Dispatches to the all method of the second argument, if present.

-Acts as a transducer if a transformer is given in list position.

-See also any, none, transduce.
 ```
 var equals3 = R.equals(3);
 R.all(equals3)([3, 3, 3, 3]); //=> true